 That’s where the many customers who have come to us have previously struggled.
 The regulations don’t tell you.
 Because ClearDATA is a cloud expert and healthcare exclusive with HITRUST certification, we’ve spent nearly the last decade staying on top of this.
-Our ClearDATA Comply™ software gives stakeholders a constant view into which controls for each service map to the regulations as well as how we interpret the regulation to be sure the adequate level of privacy and security are being adhered to in order to maintain compliance.
-Here’s an example of how that can get complex for people who don’t do this full time, with examples from both HIPAA and GDPR:
+Our CyberHealth™ Platform gives stakeholders a constant view into which controls for each service map to the regulations as well as how we interpret the regulation to be sure the adequate level of privacy and security are being adhered to to maintain compliance.
+Here’s an example of how that can get complex for people who don’t do this full-time, with examples from both HIPAA and GDPR:

-- HIPAA 45 CFR 164.312(e)(1): Implement technical security measures to guard against unauthorized access to electronic protected health information that is being transmitted over an electronic communications network.
+- HIPAA 45 CFR 164.312(e)(1): Implement technical security measures to guard against unauthorized access to PHI that is being transmitted over an electronic communications network.

-Our expert interpretation of the regulations and deep knowledge of cloud services is the foundation of our software, ClearDATA Comply™, which enforces the relevant technical controls to keep PHI secure throughout the lifecycle of our customers’ applications.
+Our expert interpretation of the regulations and deep knowledge of cloud services is the foundation of our platform, which enforces the relevant technical controls to keep PHI secure throughout the lifecycle of our customers’ applications.

-ClearDATA Comply is a Software as a Service (SaaS) compliance management solution that helps healthcare organizations monitor and manage their privacy and compliance obligations in the public clouds: AWS, Azure, and Google Cloud.
+The CyberHealth Platform is a cloud security posture management (CSPM) solution that helps healthcare organizations monitor and manage their privacy and compliance obligations in the public clouds: AWS, Azure, and Google Cloud.